Strategy documents

 Enhanced Partnership for bus services

-Thurrock Council, under delegated authority of its portfolio holder for transport, has approval to proceed with the development of an Enhanced Partnership.
+Our Enhanced Partnership plan for bus services was made on 1 March 2024..
 An Enhanced Partnership is an opportunity for us to work more closely with bus operators and other partners to improve bus services within the borough.

 Under the government's national bus strategy, published in March 2021, we are required to enter into an Enhanced Partnership to make using the bus more attractive for residents, workers and visitors in Thurrock.
 This includes improving bus routes, bus frequencies and fares – for example: